hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 If evaluation cannot be automatically carried out (eg. possibility of multiple bacterial genomes), a message will be printed to the command line.
 You will then have to invoke the evaluation script manually for each chromosome and plasmid using the [`evaluateChromosome.nf` and `evaluatePlasmid.nf`](#evaluation) scripts.

+It is also possible to run just genome assembly, without evaluation, using the [`assemble.nf` script](#genome-assembly-assemblenf).

 #### Adjusting parameters

 Additional command line flags may be passed to adjust the criteria used for read filtering, based on step 1.